gracewm/assignment/project/CodeBook.md

  fBodyGyroJerkMag-std

-After merging subject, activity and features data sets, allData (a new data set) was formulated with 68 variables.
-The 68 variables, including the variables for the activity and subject data sets, are added as column names to the allData.
+After merging subject, activity and features data sets, allData (a new data set) was formulated with 68 variables.</br> The 68 variables, including the variables for the activity and subject data sets, are added as column names to the allData.

 finalData (the tidy data set) was formulated from allData with the average of each